-Beginning Drawing for Fourth Graders
+Beginning Drawing for Ages 9-11

-anyone interested in learning to draw.
+or any adult interested in learning to draw.

 This workshop takes the participant from the wonderful, expressive and charming drawings of childhood and introduces the basics of drawing what is seen in the world.
 In the same way that we learn to use the + (plus) and - (minus) signs to represent an action in math, the drawing student learns to turn flat two-dimension shapes into three-dimensional forms and draw realistically.
 The goal is to give the child the tools to utilize the right brain mode of thinking while learning to draw from reality.

 This course was taught to a fourth grade class at Muddy Creek Charter School in Corvallis, Oregon as well as through Linn-Benton Community College.
 I can schedule to teach this program to any public or private teaching group upon request.
 This course is excellent for teachers and home-school parents who want their children to learn to draw what they see.
 Minimum of four participants.
 Please contact me for a quote: firstname.lastname@example.org